Kansat Palli Bidyut protests

-Kansat Palli Bidyut protests were a series of protest in Kansat against the Kansat Palli Bidyut Samity which are subsidiaries of Rural Electrification Board that resulted in 13 deaths.
+The Kansat Palli Bidyut protests were a series of protest in Kansat against the Kansat Palli Bidyut Samity which are subsidiaries of Rural Electrification Board that resulted in 13 deaths.
 The protests ranged from January to April 2006.

 History

 Background

 Kansat is located in Shibganj Upazila, Chapai Nawabganj District, Northern Bangladesh.
 Palli Bidyut Unnayan Sangram Parishad stands for 'the action committee for rural power development' in Bengali.
 It was created to demand reliable supply of electricity for the locality.
 According to the Parsihad, the local Palli Bidyut Samity was illegally taking extra money with the electricity bills.
 The protests were led by farmers who were frustrated by the lack of proper electricity supply hampering their harvest.